AntaresSimulatorTeam/antares-xpansion/docs/user-guide/get-started/4-launching-optimization.md

 Specifies the Antares study folder path.
 Use quotes `“antares study path”` in case of a space in the path.

-#### `--installDir`

-Specifies the directory where all binaries used by Antares-Xpansion are stored.

-  - If the Antares-Xpansion executable is launched from its own directory this option is not needed.
-  - If the Antares-Xpansion executable is launched from another directory than its own, this option is useful.
-With a defualt install of Antares-Xpansion, the install directory is of the form `antares-xpansion-directory/bin`.

 #### `--simulationName {last, your-antares-output-directory}`

 Default value: `last`.